aversini/generator-webpack-mini/README.md

  * Yeoman is a person with feelings and opinions, but is very easy to work with.
  * Yeoman can be too opinionated at times but is easily convinced not to be.
  * Feel free to [learn more about Yeoman](http://yeoman.io/).

+## Test coverage
+Tested on all recent evergreen browsers and mobile devices with [the support of BrowserStack](https://www.browserstack.com).

 ## License